virtualritz/r-display/README.md

 The display driver uses [Intel® Open Image Denoise](https://www.openimagedenoise.org/) to denoise the 1st set of RGB channels.
 This is **switched on by default**.
 Use the`denoise` (`float`) parameter to control this.
 Setting this to **zero** switches denoising *off*.
 Setting this to a value above *0* and below *1* linearly blends then denoised image with the original.
+Setting it to **one** (or above) switches denosing on.
+This means the original pixels will be discarded and replaced with denoised ones.

+If you want support for keeping the original image in a separate layer of the EXR open an issue and I see what can be done.

 If you want to use **albedo** and **normal** (requires the former) layers to improve the denoising you need to add support for outputting `albedo` from your OSL shaders.